 Measuring Productivity Gains of AI in the Workplace, Pinar Yildirim

-Led by Professor Pinar Yildirim, this session examines how organizations can rigorously assess the impact of AI on workplace productivity and business performance.
+Led by Pinar Yildirim, this session examines how organizations can rigorously assess the impact of AI on workplace productivity and business performance.
 It explores which metrics truly matter, how to link them directly to AI initiatives, and how to avoid misleading signals that overstate impact.
 You will learn how to set realistic expectations, design meaningful experiments, and build dashboards that distinguish genuine productivity gains from activity that appears effective but delivers limited value.

 *Note: Session topics and speakers are subject to change.